Home

 Ecotherapy is the practice of ecopsychology.
 What does this look like, in all its many forms?

 Ecopsychology is an attempt to weave together psychological, political, ecological and spiritual understandings.
-To this end, I am interested in conversations between diverse peoples, in diverse places.
+To this end, I am interested in conversations between diverse peoples and beings, in diverse places.
 Listening to all parts of the ecosystem – and that includes our diverse internal ecosystems – rebalances the whole.
 Only when we invite back in that which has been marginalised can we find new ways forward.

 See our UK Ecopsychology website for: UK practitioners; resources; information on training; reading; and more.